 Qualified planners will know what is reasonable and help you stick within your budget.
 They can also help you prioritize what vendors are important to you and your partner, such as a high-end florist.
 That way, you can save in some areas and splurge in others, while not going overboard.

-See if your venue provides a dedicated wedding planner.
 Suppose you have your heart set on a specific wedding venue in your perfect destination.
-In that case, you may be partway to having a fabulous planner… or maybe not.
-Check with your venue to see if you have a dedicated planner—one single point person for your special day—or a rotating team of people.
+In that case, you may be partway to having a fabulous planner.
+Check with your venue to see if you have dedicated event planning—be it one single point person for your special day or a rotating team of people.

 Also, see what services are provided, as many times a site planner only works with venue-specific things.
 Often, he or she will coordinate locations, lighting, and sound, but you may have to find your own florist, musicians, and photographer.
 If that’s the case, doubling up by having a planner not associated with the venue can help immensely.

-You and your SO are set on your dream location, but what’s next?
+You and your SO are set on a destination wedding location, but what’s next?
 Hiring a qualified planner can set you up for success.
-Having an advocate to help plan your big day will let you concentrate on other things.
-That way, you can feel like a guest—and feel as free as a Dancing Queen—at your fabulous destination wedding.
+Having an advocate to help plan the best wedding for you will let you concentrate on other things.
+That way, you can feel like a guest—and as free as a Dancing Queen—at your fabulous destination wedding.